jluech/roar_client/README.md

 The report motivates the thesis and introduces the required background.
 It further explains the development, and reasoning of the ransomware extension in great detail.

+This repository contains the underlying ransomware of ROAR.
+There is [another repository](https://github.com/jluech/roar_server) for the RL Agent and command and control (C&C) part.